dataworkz-dev/dataworkz-rag-eval/README.md

 1. Use the following link to understand how to get the API keys - [Generate Dataworkz API Key](https://docs.dataworkz.com/product-docs/api/generate-api-key-in-dataworkz)
 ### Getting QNA system details
+Once the API Key is available, use either of the methods below to get the QNA system details -

+#### Method 1: Using Python script
-Once the API Key is available, use either of the methods below to get the QNA system details - Run the `get_dtwz_detials.py` and follow the intructions on the screen, making note of the credentails that are needed for further steps.
+Run the `get_dtwz_detials.py` and follow the intructions on the screen, making note of the credentails that are needed for further steps.
 ### OR
+#### Method 2: Using Dataworkz API directly
+Follow the steps below -
-1. Once the API key is available, use the API key to get the QNA systems configured - [Get QNA systems](https://docs.dataworkz.com/product-docs/api#qna-v1-systems)
+1. Get the QNA systems configured - [Get QNA systems](https://docs.dataworkz.com/product-docs/api#qna-v1-systems)
 2. Select the QNA system IDs for which you need to do the RAG Evaluation, and get the LLM Provider ID that you wish to use.
 [Get LLM Provider ID](https://docs.dataworkz.com/product-docs/api#qna-v1-systems-systemid-llm-providers)

 Use the above details to modify the benchmarking to script, to either compare two or more pipelines, or even evaluate a single QNA RAG pipeline.